Baegilpong/Flixter/README.md

 Implemented all the code without first implementing the Android Internet permissions causing it to run into issues.
 Didn't debug to see if the AsyncHTTP was sending requests causing the program to not work when completely implemented.
 Undoing correct code after making a series of experimental edits that cause bugs (such as backdrop poster not being 350width).
+Creating heap dump to try and reduce RAM(1.5GB) usage when Android Studios was running.
+Git didn't allow java_pid to be pushed because file was too big (300mb).
+Fixed by following guide provided on https://www.codegrepper.com/code-examples/shell/how+to+remove+a+file+from+git+commit+after+push

 ### Open-source libraries used